 Promoting community growth through transparency, fiscal responsibility, and service.

 In 2006, Scott’s father had an opportunity for him to learn the family business.
 Scott put down his gun belt and picked up a tool belt.
 A project manager for the company, Scott helped his father develop and build several residential neighborhoods throughout Northeast Ohio.
 In 2011, after surviving the worst of the recession, Scott’s father closed up shop.
-It was at this point Scott became a project engineer for Solon Glass Center, where he still works today.
-Scott’s diversity in the work gave him the experience he needs to serve the residents of Twinsburg.
+It was at this point Scott became a project engineer for Solon Glass Center, which he purchased in 2021.
+Scott’s diversity in the work place provides him the experience needed to serve the residents of Twinsburg.

-Scott, his wife Megan, and their two children, Jackson and Ellis reside in Ethan’s Green.
-Scott’s son, Jackson, will be entering the third grade.
-Scott’s daughter, Ellis will be starting kindergarten this fall.
-Megan is an Intervention Specialist for the West Geauga Local Schools, where she has worked for the past 18 years.
+Scott, his wife Megan, and their two children, Jackson and Ellis reside in Ethan’s Green, where they have lived for 17 years.
+Scott’s son, Jackson, is a Junior at Cuyahoga Valley Christian Academy.
+Scott’s daughter Ellis also attends CVCA as an eigth grader.
+Megan is an Intervention Specialist for the West Geauga Local Schools, where she has worked for the past 26 years.

 As a former public employee, Scott is familiar with the workings of local government.
-He is aware of the great responsibility that will be entrusted to him as a Twinsburg City Councilman.
+As a small business owner, he knows what it takes to get things done.
 Scott’s history of public service spans almost two decades.
-Electing him to Twinsburg City Council will allow him to bring that experience to the residents of Twinsburg.
+Keeping Scott on Twinsburg City Council will allow him to continue to bring his experience and expertise to the residents of Twinsburg.

 “City Council should be about good people doing good things for their community.” – Scott Barr